-If you’ve been working for a job for a while and you know that you’ve been giving tremendous value and hard work for the organization that you work for, asking for a raise is the easiest step to increase your cash flow.
+If you’ve been working for a job for a while and you know that you’ve been giving tremendous value and hard work to the organization that you work for, asking for a raise is the easiest step to increase your cash flow.

 If on the other hand, you’ve been kinda slacking at your job, this may not be an easy conversation with a superior but then again, it’s worth a try.
-What you can in the case is to commit to giving more value to the organization by working harder and finding ways on how you can help solve issues within the organization, then ask for a raise.
+What you can do in this case is to commit to giving more value to the organization by working harder and finding ways on how you can help solve issues within the organization, then ask for a raise.

 Add Another Job

-If even with your current job, you feel that it’s still hard for you to set aside some funds to build wealth; adding another job on a part time or full time basis may also be an option, though not the smartest move, it will add in to your cash flow.
+If even with your current job, you feel that it’s still hard for you to set aside some funds to build wealth; adding another job on a part time or full-time basis may also be an option, though not the smartest move, it will add in to your cash flow.